Audition Tips and FAQs

 No. We will teach you a short dance combination at the audition.

-You do not need to prepare a monologue unless specifically noted in the show audition information
+You do not need to prepare a monologue unless specifically noted in the show audition information.

 After the first two evenings of auditions, we invite back a smaller number of people back for a second audition.
 Getting a callback does not mean that you have been cast in the show.
 If do not receive a callback, you have not been cast in the show.

 These auditions are for youth actors only.
 We do hold auditions for adult actors on an as needed basis.
 Please watch for our listings on the minnesotaplaylist.com.
-If you would like to be placed in our actor file, please email a resume, headshot and cover letter.

-IMPORTANT: All participants must agree to and follow these guidelines & expectations:
+All participants must agree to and follow these guidelines & expectations:

 Expectations for Participants